This page is a beginners' guide to cryptic crossword clues for those who are learning or wish to get into this exciting form of puzzle.

 Setters would not make cryptic crosswords so simple that all clues correspond to one of the above types.

 This is a combination of a charade and a deletion of the middle letters.
-The answer is HARD (defined by ‘tough’).
-Laugh is substituted for HA, ‘ends’ says one should take the end letters of ‘round’ and throw the rest away (i.e. RD) and ‘at’ says the two should go together to spell HARD.
+The answer is HARD (defined by ‘firm’).
+Laugh is substituted for ‘ha!’, ‘oddly’ says one should use only the letters in odd-numbered positions from ‘RuDe’ (i.e. RD) and ‘at’ says the two should go together to spell HARD.

 It's indecent to let little Albert roam around inside (6)

 This is a combination of an anagram and a container.
 The answer is AMORAL (defined, as ‘indecent’).
 ‘Little Albert’ is substituted for AL (‘little’ indicates an abbreviation rather than a small child), ‘around’ is an anagram indicator saying that the letters of ‘ROAM’ need to be moved around, in this case to make MORA and ‘inside’ says that they go inside AL. Placing MORA inside AL spells out the answer!

 12. Miscellaneous Clues